 In November 2019, new legislation passed by the German government provided a massive impetus for developers of German digital healthcare apps (DiGA) to get their products to market.
 According to the Digital Healthcare Act (DVG), if their app is formally approved by the German government, it can be prescribed by doctors and funded by health insurers.
 However, the following summer, when the European Court of Justice invalidated the integrity of the privacy shield between the EU and US, many German HealthTech developers were left reeling.
 They were unexpectedly prohibited from storing health data related to German citizens on US-based cloud providers.
 Despite some updates on the ruling in regards to the possibility of using US cloud subsidiaries based in the EU, the issue of compliance with non-EU cloud providers remains ambiguous.

 The German Digital Healthcare Act was a significant piece of legislation designed to facilitate the digitalization of the German healthcare system.
 The Act was an effort to acknowledge and incorporate the valuable contribution of digital health applications in healthcare outcomes.
 Any DiGA that provides qualitative support to a patient managing a diagnosed medical condition can now be listed on a government directory of approved apps.
 Once listed, this DiGA can be prescribed by a doctor for their patient’s care, the cost of which will be covered by statutory health insurance.
-Roughly 72 million German citizens currently insured under the statutory health insurance scheme are entitled to such prescriptions.
+The roughly 86% of the German population currently insured under the statutory health insurance scheme are entitled to such prescriptions.

 The Act was a huge boost to the German HealthTech industry and sparked a flurry of digital health innovation.
 To get their app approved and listed on the directory, digital health companies need to submit their app for a formal evaluation by the Federal Institute for Drugs and Medical Devices (BfArM), where it will be assessed for quality, functionality, effectiveness, and data security and data protection.